stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 in their singular way, giving to the traveller a fear which human priests do not often give.
 When the last of them had vanished he left that garden, noting as he did so a spot on the pavement over which the bowls had passed.
-Even the ship-captain did not like that spot, and hurried him on toward the hill whereon the Veiled King&rsquo;s palace rises many-domed and marvellous.
+Even the ship-captain did not like that spot, and hurried him on toward the hill whereon the Veiled King's palace rises many-domed and marvellous.

   The ways to the onyx palace are steep and narrow, all but that broad curving one where the king and his companions ride on yaks or in yak-drawn chariots.
 Carter and his guide climbed up an alley that was all steps, between inlaid walls bearing strange signs in gold, and under balconies and oriels whence sometimes floated soft strains of music or breaths of exotic fragrance.
-Always ahead loomed those titan walls, mighty buttresses, and clustered and bulbous domes for which the Veiled King&rsquo;s palace is famous; and at length they passed under a great black arch and emerged in the gardens of the monarch&rsquo;s pleasure.
+Always ahead loomed those titan walls, mighty buttresses, and clustered and bulbous domes for which the Veiled King's palace is famous; and at length they passed under a great black arch and emerged in the gardens of the monarch's pleasure.
 There Carter paused in faintness at so much of beauty; for the onyx terraces and colonnaded walks, the gay parterres and delicate flowering trees espaliered to golden lattices, the brazen urns and tripods with cunning bas-reliefs, the pedestalled and almost breathing statues of veined black marble,